Suicide Prevention Pathway

 Suicide is a significant issue, not only does it result in the premature death of the person, but it has also wide-reaching effects on the families, friends, and communities.
 We know that people bereaved by suicide are themselves at increased risk.
 These are only some of the reasons to take a new prevention approach to suicide.

-If you would like to receive more detail about the new Hertfordshire Suicide Prevention A&E Pathway Pilot, please contact Dr Rakesh Magon, Consultant Psychiatrist, Deputy Medical Director & ICS Mental Health Lead, Hertfordshire Partnership University NHS Foundation Trust at rakesh.magon@nhs.net, or Dr Nisha Jayatilleke, Associate Medical Director, Hertfordshire and West Essex ICB at nisha.jayatilleke@nhs.net.
+If you would like to receive more detail about the new Hertfordshire Suicide Prevention A&E Pathway, please contact Dr Rakesh Magon, Consultant Psychiatrist, Deputy Medical Director & ICS Mental Health Lead, Hertfordshire Partnership University NHS Foundation Trust at rakesh.magon@nhs.net, or Dr Nisha Jayatilleke, Associate Medical Director, Hertfordshire and West Essex ICB at nisha.jayatilleke@nhs.net.

 Resources